 On July 20th, the Marseille Administrative Court delivered its verdict concerning the Alteo plant’s derogation from pollution standards and its toxic discharges into the Mediterranean, better known as “red mud”.
-Conclusion of the verdict: a two-year reduction of permissible derogation, and imposition of a study on the cumulative effects of discharges at sea.
+The conclusion of the verdict: a two-year reduction of permissible derogation, and an imposition of a study on the cumulative effects of discharges at sea.
 Representing a remarkable victory after a 10-year effort for the Surfrider team and the Keepers of the Coast program against Alteo, the world leader of the production of aluminas.

 Facts and an environmental emergency

 For more than 50 years Alteo has been pumping industrial waste from their factory in Gardanne into a pit 7.7km offshore of Casis Bay.
 The liquid effluents travel a total of 54.6km before being dumped into the pit measuring 320m deep.
 More than 20 million tons of ‘red mud’ has been released on more than 2,000 km2 of seabed- averaging 1,095 tons a day since 1967.